-The astonishing, true portrayals covered in this book reveal innocent men and women struggling with unjust sentences while many of them languish in penitentiaries.
-Their powerful stories bring you up to date with the facts on why wrongful convictions occur.
-They reveal how blame-free inmates, faced with the prospect of their lives deteriorating behind bars, chose to plead guilty as their best option.
+The astonishing, true portrayals covered in this book reveal innocent men and women struggling with unjust sentences while many of them languish in jail.
+Their powerful stories reveal how blame-free inmates, faced with the prospect of their lives deteriorating behind bars, were forced to plead guilty as their best option.
 You’ll see how some prisoners tried to fight a justice system that makes it challenging even to be heard.
-And you’ll learn about the disgraced doctor whose shocking, controversial medical claims sent several innocent citizens to jail, when they should never have been there.
+And you’ll learn about the disgraced doctor whose shocking, controversial medical claims sent several innocent citizens to penitentiaries when they should never have been there.
 (He was finally found out and stripped of his medical licence.)

 "I'm very proud of Guilty As Charged," says author Peter Jennings.
-"I hope it will enrage readers as it has me that this kind of thing can still occur."
+"It will bring you up to date with the facts on why wrongful convictions occur.
+And I hope it will enrage readers about wrongful convictions, as it has me."

-The astonishing, true portrayals covered in this book reveal innocent men and women struggling with unjust sentences while many of them languish in penitentiaries.
-Their powerful stories bring you up to date with the facts on why wrongful convictions occur.
-They reveal how blame-free inmates, faced with the prospect of their lives deteriorating behind bars, chose to plead guilty as their best option.
+The astonishing, true portrayals covered in this book reveal innocent men and women struggling with unjust sentences while many of them languish in jail.
+Their powerful stories reveal how blame-free inmates, faced with the prospect of their lives deteriorating behind bars, were forced to plead guilty as their best option.
 You’ll see how some prisoners tried to fight a justice system that makes it challenging even to be heard.
-And you’ll learn about the disgraced doctor whose shocking, controversial medical claims sent several innocent citizens to jail, when they should never have been there.
+And you’ll learn about the disgraced doctor whose shocking, controversial medical claims sent several innocent citizens to penitentiaries when they should never have been there.
 (He was finally found out and stripped of his medical licence.)

 "I'm very proud of Guilty As Charged," says author Peter Jennings.
-"I hope it will enrage readers as it has me that this kind of thing can still occur."
+"It will bring you up to date with the facts on why wrongful convictions occur.
+And I hope it will enrage readers about wrongful convictions, as it has me."

 “Can you imagine if we had the death penalty